-On 21st July 2021 the High Court handed down its decision in Rattan v Hughes, which despite dealing mainly with claims for non-delegable duty, found the practice owner was vicariously liable for the acts of its associates.
-The practice owner was given permission to appeal and on Friday the Court of Appeal gave its judgment on the case.
+On 21st July 2021, the High Court handed down its decision in Rattan v Hughes, which despite dealing mainly with claims for non-delegable duty, found the practice owner was vicariously liable for the acts of its associates.
+The practice owner was given permission to appeal, and on Friday, the Court of Appeal delivered its judgment on the case.

 In addition to finding vicarious liability was present, the High Court judge ruled that the practice owner also had non-delegable duties towards the patient.
-You can find our analysis of the High Court decision, including what non-delegable duty of dental practice means, and details of the facts of the case here.
+You can find our analysis of the High Court decision, including what the non-delegable duty of dental practice means, more about dental and medical negligence and details of the facts of the case here.

 Did the Court of Appeal agree with these two findings?

 The Court of Appeal confirmed that the practice owner did owe the patient a non-delegable duty of care.
-The article above sets out the legal test for this so we will not repeat that here.
+The article above outlines the legal test for this, so we will not repeat that here.

-We have seen comment as to whether the test would be different in a private setting; because this case involved NHS treatment, where there was a contract to perform the dental services between the NHS and the practice.
+We have seen comments on whether the test would be different in a private setting; this case involved NHS treatment, where there was a contract to perform the dental services between the NHS and the practice.

 We consider it unlikely a private practice would be able to distinguish itself from this case on that basis alone.
-The question is not whether the dental practice had a contractual right to delegate the work; the question is whether the patient places themselves in the care of the practice and is vulnerable to the risk of injury.
-Whether the dental services are offered via the NHS or via a private practice the patient is placing themselves in the care of the practice, who advertise and administer the services.
+The question is not whether the dental practice had a contractual right to delegate the work; the question is whether the patient places themselves in the practice’s care and is vulnerable to the risk of injury.
+Whether the dental services are offered via the NHS or private practice, the patient is placing themselves in the practice’s care, which advertises and administers the services.

-The Court of Appeal however did not agree with the High Court on this point and ruled that the dental practice was not vicariously liable for the actions of the associates.
+The Court of Appeal, however, did not agree with the High Court on this point and ruled that the dental practice was not vicariously liable for the associates’ actions.

-Whilst this is a moot point in relation to clinical negligence claims, because the non-delegable duty will still apply; this is a helpful finding more generally for dental practices.
+Whilst this is a moot point concerning clinical negligence claims because the non-delegable duty will still apply, this is a helpful finding more generally for dental practices, specifically dental medical negligence.
 The test for vicarious liability is whether the relationship in question is akin to an employment relationship.
 The Court of Appeal held that it was not akin.
 This decision is likely to assist in establishing that dentists are truly self-employed.